 Operating on a Contingency Percentage

-When it comes to personal injury, most attorneys are going to be willing to work on a contingency basis.
+When it comes to personal injury, most affordable injury attorneys are going to be willing to work on a contingency basis.
 This means the attorney only gets paid if you win your injury case.
 The percentage attorneys will charge is often based on the risk of the case.
 For instance, if you are involved in a case that could literally go either way, you will probably be faced with a 60/40 split in your favor.
 Cases that are expected to settle faster and may not require much work on the part of the attorney could be far less, such as a 75/25 split in your favor.

 These percentages, however, will vary from attorney to attorney, with some legal firms having a set percentage regardless of how easy or difficult the case will play out.
 Even in cases such as this, though, you may be able to haggle with your attorney on the costs.
 For instance, you may be able to add a stipulation that if a settlement is offered after the first demand letter, the percentages are lessened due to the timeliness of the settlement.